metoppv/improver/doc/source/about.rst

 IMPROVER: Integrated Model post-PROcessing and VERification

 The IMPROVER repository provides a toolbox for post-processing ensemble weather forecasts.
 An example application of these tools is the combination of forecasts from different weather models into a blended forecast with improved forecast skill compared to any of the inputs.
-Additional techniques, such as spatial and temporal neighbourhooding, are available within the IMPROVER repository to further increase the spread of forecasts, capturing more of this range.
-Functionality also exists to include older forecasts into the final blend, weighting them appropriately to capture the fall off in forecast skill at longer lead times.
+Additional techniques, such as spatial and temporal neighbourhooding, are available within the IMPROVER repository to further increase the spread of forecasts, capturing a greater range of possible future weather states.
+Functionality also exists to include older forecasts in the final blend, weighting them appropriately to capture the reduction in forecast skill at longer lead times.
 The end result is the consolidation of tens or hundreds of representations of a weather situation into an interrogable probabilistic output.

 The IMPROVER repository also includes tools to improve the statistical properties of the forecast.
 For example, Ensemble Model Output Statistics and Reliability Calibration can be applied independently, or within a sequence of steps to improve forecast skill.
 Other tools are available to generate new diagnostics, such as the creation of a feels like temperature diagnostic, as well as understanding forecast characteristics by diagnosing whether the precipitation is showery or dynamic based upon the cloud "texture".